 Words and text are something dear to my heart, as I’ve also experienced them in some ways.
 All of sudden, a little poem came to my mind but was in Chinese at first.
 Hope the English version is clear enough as well.
 If you have any comments, please feel free to share.
 Thanks!

 Here are some Encouraging Words which I’ve published before on the blog.
 I’m also planning to re-do just for our VIP subscribers.
 Do you have any favorite quotes?

-Update: Below are the new images.
+Update: Below is the new images.
 More are coming soon!

 A two-year-old spilled a milk bottle… The story is from this book – “The Success Principles – 10th Anniversary Edition” by Jack Canfield.

 A little boy who’s being told that he couldn’t speak and hear… This is from the book – Think and Grow Rich.

 If you are in Malaysia, you can get both of these books at MPH bookstore.

 Read more about Nick Vujicic here or watch his inspirational video here.

 You may choose to purchase from our Lovingcottage store.
 Or buy from Amazon and/or other affiliate partners.
 Here’s my affiliate disclosure for more info.
 Please note that some items are the same while some are not exactly the same but related and/or complemented.